purag/archsim/README.md

 - `memCellCount`: The number of memory cells in the memory unit
 - `memCellSize`: How many bits each memory cell stores (8 should be common)

+### Writing code
-### Writing codeOperands are fetched in the same order they are defined in the syntax, so if you define `src1`, then `src2`, and then `dest`, the instruction can be used like this:
+Operands are fetched in the same order they are defined in the syntax, so if you define `src1`, then `src2`, and then `dest`, the instruction can be used like this:

 ```
 instr   {src1}, {src2}, {dest}